k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 <p><strong>reserveInd</strong></p>
 </td>
 <td width="185">
-<p>Populated with true or false.
-Set to true if the task execution needs to reserve the entities on the target environment.</p>
+<p>Populated with True or False.
+Set to True if the task execution needs to reserve the entities on the target environment.</p>
 </td>
 <td width="99">
 <p>Load or Reserve tasks</p>